farhadrahimiklie/Complete-C/41 Union/Readme.md

 * **Union** → store multiple data members **one at a time**, shared memory
 * **Use union** when memory optimization is needed and **only one member is required at a time**
 * **Use structure** for storing all data together

----

-Farhad, in simple words:

-> * Structure = “all members live together in memory”
-> * Union = “members share the same memory, only one valid at a time”
-> * Memory efficiency → union > structure
-> * Safety & multi-member access → structure > union

----